nsrr/wsc-documentation/pages/README.md

 ## Methods

-### **Recruitment and Eligibility:**
+### Recruitment and Eligibility

 The study recruited participants through a two-stage sampling scheme.
 In the first stage, state employees aged 30 to 60 from four large Wisconsin state agencies were surveyed via a mailed questionnaire (**Mailed Survey 1**) about their sleep patterns.
 In the second stage, survey participants were classified as high or low risk for sleep apnea based on their responses to six survey questions.
 High-risk individuals were sampled at 100%, while low-risk individuals were sampled at a 1:1.5 (High/Low Risk) ratio within sex-stratified 2-year age groups.
 Exclusion criteria included being currently pregnant, recent upper airway surgery, tracheostomy, recent cancer surgery, or unstable cardiopulmonary disease.

 ### Clinical Visit

-Clinical visits for the Wisconsin Sleep Cohort (WSC) involve thorough preparation and detailed assessments.
+Clinical visits for the WSC involve thorough preparation and detailed assessments.
 Before the visit, participants may be asked to maintain a sleep diary and follow specific instructions, such as avoiding alcohol, caffeine, or certain medications on the day of the study.
-The overnight sleep studies are conducted at the University of Wisconsin–Madison Institute for Clinical and Translational Research's (ICTR) Clinical and Translational Research Center (CTRC), where participants arrive in the evening and stay overnight in a private room designed for comfort.
+The overnight sleep studies are conducted at the University of Wisconsin–Madison Institute for Clinical and Translational Research's (ICTR) Clinical and Translational Research Core (CTRC), where participants arrive in the evening and stay overnight in a private room designed for comfort.
 During the study, polysomnography is performed, involving electrodes to measure brain activity, eye movements, muscle activity, heart rate, and oxygen levels, as well as monitoring of breathing effort and airflow.
 Additional assessments may include questionnaires on health and sleep habits, as well as medical tests such as blood draws, weight and height measurements, and blood pressure checks.
 After the visit, the collected data are analyzed to evaluate sleep disorders, particularly sleep apnea, and significant findings may be shared with participants if follow-up is needed.

 ### PSG Collection

-The Wisconsin Sleep Cohort (WSC) study employs full-night polysomnography (PSG) to assess sleep patterns and disorders among participants.
+The WSC study employs full-night polysomnography (PSG) to assess sleep patterns and disorders among participants.
 Conducted at the University of Wisconsin-Madison's Clinical and Translational Research Core (CTRC), these in-laboratory studies utilize high-quality equipment to capture a comprehensive set of physiological measures essential for diagnosing and analyzing sleep disorders.
 The PSG system records data from various physiological signals, including:

 -   **EEG (Electroencephalogram):** Electrodes placed on the scalp measure brain activity to assess sleep stages.
 -   **EOG (Electrooculogram):** Measures eye movements, which are used to differentiate between sleep stages such as REM and non-REM sleep.